YPares/porcupine/README.md

 - you want to split your pipeline into several subtasks that will be shared with other pipelines

 In both these cases, porcupine will save you a lot of development time and a lot of code typing.
-But porcupine's overhead being very low (aside from adding some dependencies to your application), you could even benefit from it even if you just want to use it to configure some arbitrary program with a mix of CLI and config file, and nothing else.
+But porcupine's overhead being very low (aside from adding some dependencies to your application), you would benefit from it even if you just wanted to use it to configure some arbitrary program with a mix of CLI and config file.
-That can be very useful if you want to be able to get started quickly on actual features.
+That can be very useful if you want to be able to avoid boilerplate and get started quickly on actual features.

 ## First example